What is your Basal Metabolic Rate (BMR)?

 Likewise, depriving yourself of food in hopes of losing weight also decreases your BMR, which is a trap many people fall into.

-Your can calculate your BMR on our calorie calculator page this can help you work out your calorie needs.
+Your can Calculate your BMR on our calorie calculator page this can help you work out your calorie needs.

 This calculator will give you your BMR calories.
-It will also give you is our daily energy needs calories.
+It will also give you your daily energy needs in calories.

 Your daily energy needs is the calories your body needs after taking into account your BMR and your daily activity level.
 Knowing these figures will help you to set realistic weight loss goals.

 In order to lose weight, you should reduce your daily energy needs calorie intake number by approximately 15 – 20%.

 *(this may need to be higher or lower depending on your individual needs).

 If you have a large amount of weight to lose you may want to reduce calories by more than 20- 25%, or if you have a small amount of weight to lose you may want to reduce by 10%.